singingwolfboy/flask-dance/flask_dance/contrib/README.rst

    for example, ``my_service.py``.
 2. The file must declare a ``__maintainer__`` variable, with the name and email address of the maintainer of this configuration.
-3. The file must have a factory function that returns an instance of an OAuth1ConsumerBlueprint or an instance of an OAuth2ConsumerBlueprint.
+3. The file must have a factory function that returns an instance of OAuth1ConsumerBlueprint or an instance of OAuth2ConsumerBlueprint.
    The factory function must be named after the service: for example, ``make_my_service_blueprint()``.
 4. The file must expose a variable named after the service, which is a local